Crestview station

-Crestview is a Capital MetroRail commuter rail station and Capital MetroRapid bus rapid transit station in Austin, Texas.
+Crestview station is a CapMetro Rail hybrid rail station and CapMetro Rapid bus rapid transit station in Austin, Texas.
 It is at the edge of the Crestview neighborhood of North Austin, at the corner of Airport Boulevard and North Lamar Boulevard.
 The North Lamar Transit Center is 1 mi north of the station, and the Highland Mall Transit Center (across from the Highland station) is 1/2 mi to the southeast.
 There is no on-site parking at the Crestview station.
 Riders must park at the North Lamar Transit center and take buses 1 or 801 south to the train.
 With Project Connect, the Blue and Orange Lines will have a connection to this station.

 Location

 Crestview station sits on the former site of a Huntsman Petroleum Research and Development center which operated there from 1949 until 2005.
 Trammel Crow Co. and Stratus Properties Inc. bought the site in 2005 and led a large clean-up effort.
 During the clean-up, known carcinogen benzene was found in a small amount in the southwestern part of the property.
 However, the benzene was found to be in saturated soil and posed no threat to people.